-Unvaccinated Black people to blame for COVID surge, says Texas official
+Texas Lt.
+Gov. Dan Patrick’s COVID claim denounced as racist

 The seven-day rolling average of daily deaths from COVID-19 in Texas has risen over the past two weeks from 50.29 deaths per day on Aug.
 4 to 115.14 deaths per day on Aug.
 18, according to data from Johns Hopkins University Center.

 This is not the first time that Patrick has been criticized for comments related to the COVID-19 pandemic.
-In an April 2020 appearance on Fox News, Patrick said the U.S. should get back to work in the face of the pandemic and that people over the age of 70, who the Centers for Disease Control says are at higher risk for the coronavirus, will “take care of ourselves.”
+In an April 2020 appearance on Fox News, Patrick said the U.S. should get back to work in the face of the pandemic and that people over the age of 70, who the Centers for Disease Control and Prevention says are at higher risk for severe illness from the coronavirus, will “take care of ourselves.”

 Acacia Coronado is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.